Trybnetic/paat-tutorial/README.md

 # Set up Anaconda and PAAT to analyze your GT3X files

 This repository contains a small tutorial on how to setup [Anaconda Navigator](https://anaconda.org/anaconda/anaconda-navigator) and [PAAT](https://github.com/Trybnetic/paat) to process your ActiGraph GT3X data.
+[Anaconda](https://www.anaconda.com/) is a platform providing access to a lot of modern data science and machine learning tools.
+It also provides environment management which helps to structure your projects and makes research easier replicable.
+In the following steps, you are guided installing Anaconda Navigator, the graphical application of Anaconda.
+This repository also contains a environment specification which makes running PAAT to analyze yoru GT3X files very easy.
+Just follow the steps in the next section and start analyzing your GT3X files in a couple of minutes.

-## Getting started
+## Step by step guide

 1. [Download](https://github.com/Trybnetic/paat-tutorial/archive/refs/heads/main.zip) this tutorial